ahammadmejbah/NLP-Sentence-Similarity/README.md

 <ol>
 <li><a href="https://arxiv.org/pdf/1803.05449v1.pdf">SentEval: An Evaluation Toolkit for Universal Sentence Representations</a></li>
+ <code>Abstract:</code>

+  We introduce SentEval, a toolkit for evaluating the quality of universal sentence representations.
+SentEval encompasses a variety of tasks, including binary and multi-class classification, natural language inference and sentence similarity.
+The set of tasks was selected based on what appears to be the community consensus regarding the appropriate evaluations for universal sentence representations.
+The toolkit comes with scripts to download and preprocess datasets, and an easy interface to evaluate sentence encoders.
+The aim is to provide a fairer, less cumbersome and more centralized way for evaluating sentence representations.

 <li><a href="https://arxiv.org/pdf/1802.05667v2.pdf">Calculating the similarity between words and sentences using a lexical database and corpus statistics</a></li>
 <li><a href="https://arxiv.org/pdf/2004.03844v3.pdf">On the Effect of Dropping Layers of Pre-trained Transformer Models</a></li>
 <li><a href="https://arxiv.org/pdf/1709.08878v2.pdf">Generating Sentences by Editing Prototypes</a></li>